 Bennett Foddy is something of a cult hero in the gaming community, with his oddball solo projects offering some interesting gaming experiences over the last decade.
 None are more intriguing than Getting Over It, a physics game that challenges you with traversing an obstacle course using a rock hammer while stuck inside a giant cauldron.

 Yes, you heard that right.
-All of this while Foddy himself laments on the nature of failure as the game’s narrator.
+You get to torture yourself in the most bizarre way, all while Foddy himself laments on the nature of failure as the game’s narrator.
 Sure, it sounds a bit strange, but there’s a whole community of speedrunners who dedicate their lives to Getting Over It, so why not get a piece of that action?

 Pocket Card Jockey: Ride On!